Trey Williams: Calgary Stampeders

 Williams signed with the Calgary Stampeders of the CFL on March 19, 2021.
 He was released at the end of training camp on July 29, 2021.

 Toronto Argonauts (second stint)

-On August 10, 2021, Williams signed with the Toronto Argonauts.
-He was quietly released in October 2021.
+On August 10, 2021, Williams signed with the Argonauts.
+He was released in October 2021.

 New Jersey Generals

-On February 22, 2022, Trey Williams was drafted in the USFL's inaugural draft to the New Jersey Generals.
+On February 22, 2022, Trey Williams was drafted in the United States Football League's inaugural draft to the New Jersey Generals.
 Williams would have several starts throughout the season and would go onto rush for 579 yards and 2 touchdowns on 118 carries, with 126 receiving yards and one more touchdown.
-He ran for a 62-yard touchdown against the Philadelphia Stars, in a play that would be named the USFL's Play of the Week.
+He ran for a 62-yard touchdown against the Philadelphia Stars, in a play that was named the USFL's Play of the Week.

+Pittsburgh Maulers

+On October 4, 2023, Williams signed with the Pittsburgh Maulers of the USFL.
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+Memphis Showboats

+On February 19, 2024, Williams signed with the Memphis Showboats of the United Football League (UFL).
+He was released on April 15, 2024.